How to Become a Therapist

 - Agency settings, where you could help connect clients with community resources

-- Hospitals, where you could help connect patients to services after they are discharged, as well as providing mental health services to patients for substance abuse, geriatric mental health and more
+- Hospitals, where you could help connect patients to services after they are discharged, as well as provide substance abuse counseling to patients, geriatric mental health and more

 - Schools, where you could provide services as the school psychologist